-- 1. City Council;
+- 1. The City Commission;

-- 2. Land Development Regulation Commission;
+- 2. The Planning and Zoning Board;

-- 3. Board of Adjustment;
+- 3. The Board of Adjustment;

-- 4. Any department or Board of the City;
+- 4. A department, board commission or other agency of the City;

-- 5. Any person other than those listed in 1, 2, 3, or 4 above; provided, however, that no such person shall propose an amendment for the rezoning of property which he or she does not own except as agent or attorney for an owner.
+- 5. Any person other than those listed in 1, 2, 3, or 4 above provided, however, that no person other than an agent for an owner shall propose an amendment for rezoning of property he does not own.

-All proposals for land development regulation amendments shall be submitted in writing to the office of the Land Development Regulation Administrator accompanied by all pertinent information which may be required by the Land Development Regulation Commission for proper consideration of the matter, along with, for persons under 5. above, the payment of such fees and charges as have been established by the City Council (see Article 1).
+A proposal for an amendment to the land development regulations shall be submitted in writing to the Land Development Regulation Administrator accompanied by pertinent information as may be required by the Planning and Zoning Board for proper consideration of the matter along with such fees and charges as have been established by the City Commission (see Article 1).
 In the case of a petition for the rezoning of land, the Land Development Regulation Administrator shall post a sign advertising the petition for rezoning on a prominent position on said land in conformance with Article 13 herein.

-SECTION 16.2 LAND DEVELOPMENT REGULATION COMMISSION REPORT
+SECTION 16.2 PLANNING AND ZONING BOARD REPORT